muratk5n/thirdwave/en/README.md

 ---

-JP does good things on H2 though, work in that domain is paying off.
+JP does good things on H2 though, kudos there

 ---